What is EMDR Therapy?

 When something painful or traumatic happens, our brains can have difficulty processing or 'digesting' the experience, and so the painful memory can become stuck in our memory networks--along with the sensory information from when the experience happened.
 This is why certain smells, sights, textures and tastes may bring back the memory of that experience in a very clear, and often disturbing way.
 Even though something happened years ago, it can feel as if it happened yesterday.

 EMDR helps to “unlock” those disturbing memories and experiences through Bilateral Stimulation.
 This supports the client in having one foot in the past and one foot in the present; they are always reminded they are safe and in control.
 Bilateral Stimulation can take many forms, including eye movements, tapping and tactile 'pulsers'.
 By alternating stimulation of both hemispheres of the brain, new insights often occur as the issues becomes unstuck, so that a client's brain can fully process them and make sense of them.

 The memories themselves do not disappear, however your relationship to the memory will likely change--making the memory feel much less scary and painful, both in your mind and your body.

 Clients who recieve EMDR Therapy often report feeling increased confidence, better self-image, more control over their emotions, and a sense of freedom from past experiences, phobias and fears.
 EMDR can also be a profoundly spiritual experience, helping you connect to, and feel more supported by your higher power, higher self, spirit guides, etc.

-These modalities when combined make for rich, healing, emotional and spiritual growth!
-By externalizing your issues and making them concrete (you can literally hold them in your hand), you will be able to examine your struggles in a clearer way.
-And as those painful experiences, triggers and emotions are moved through, a more positive perspective about yourself emerges right before your eyes.
+By externalizing your issues and making them concrete (literally holding them in your hand), you will be able to examine your struggles in a new way, from a different perspective.
+And as those painful experiences, triggers and emotions move through you, a more positive view of yourself emerges.

 You will place figurines and other symbols and metaphors into a